krakensd/krakensd/README.md

 - I have over ** 17 years of experience </b> in Healthcare IT.
 Strategically minded, purposeful experienced leader – solid record driving major digital transformation initiatives.
 - I have held positions as a Team Lead, Project/Program Manager, Integration Developer, Business/Technical Analyst, and Environment Architect.
 I have experience with numerous EMR's including Epic, Cerner, Lastword, PCIS and others.
 - I am extremely knowledgeable with the Inpatient and Outpatient workflows of Healthcare systems.
 Including Transcription, Lab, Rad, Pathology and Billing.
 But not limited to those modalities.
-- I have Real-World technical experience in healthcare applications and integrations at the enterprise level.
+- I have exceptional technical experience in healthcare applications and integrations at the enterprise level.
 <br>
 <br>
 <br>